zig-gamedev/zig-gamedev/README.md

 Not counting [Zig compiler](https://ziglang.org/download/), **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.

-Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
+Zig compiler consists of a single ~60MB .zip file that needs to be downloaded separately.
 Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

 To build a sample application (assuming zig.exe is in the PATH):